ShpakovDmitry/Node01/README.md

 * Event based cooperative scheduler(in plans)
 * Event-driven active object paradigm
 * Or some of RTOS
-* Modular hardware part i.e. change in base board does not change logic of operation.
+* Modular hardware dependant part i.e. change in base board does not change logic of operation.
 Hardware are accessed throught API.
 * C++ mixed with C and ASM for performance critical code sections(if possible)
 * FOTA update
 * Communication security: TBD !
 * Minimal maintenance concept
 * Self test feature
 * Delay reliable communication
+*